timm/tested/docs/onMath.md

   Journal of Systems and Software, Volume 149, 2019, Pages 382-395, ISSN 0164-1212, https://doi.org/10.1016/j.jss.2018.12.015.

-Before we get to continuous domination, we need a little trick: change  `NUM`  and `SYM` so its accepts a name string
+Before we get to cdom,
+we need a little trick:
+change  `NUM`  and `SYM` so its accepts a name string
 - and if the name starts in uppercase, we have a number